markjprice/chatgpt-vb/docs/bonus/professions/README.md

 What professional duties, confidentiality rules, or regulations should I be aware of when using AI at work as a [your profession] in [your country]?
 ```

----
+## Try it now

-> **Try it now:** Pick the profession above closest to your own work, or the one you interact with most.
+Pick the profession above closest to your own work, or the one you interact with most.
 Adapt one prompt to a real, non-confidential task you have this week, using placeholders for any real names or figures.
 Review the result the way you would review a colleague's first draft, not a finished document.

-> **Check the result**
+### Check the result
-> - [ ] Did you replace every placeholder with real information only after reviewing the draft?
+- [ ] Did you replace every placeholder with real information only after reviewing the draft?
-> - [ ] Did you avoid entering any confidential, client, patient, student, or personal data into a general AI account?
+- [ ] Did you avoid entering any confidential, client, patient, student, or personal data into a general AI account?
-> - [ ] Would this draft still need a compliance, legal, or editorial review before it reaches a client, patient, student, or the public?
+- [ ] Would this draft still need a compliance, legal, or editorial review before it reaches a client, patient, student, or the public?